naher94/interchange/_people/yanggao.markdown

 graduation: 2019-05-19

 resume: "yangGao.pdf"
-website: issuu.com/yanggao413/docs/yanggao_portfolio
+website: issuu.com/yanggao413/docs/portfolio_letter-compressed
-goal: Internship
+goal: Full Time
 ---

-I am a current fourth-year Bachelor of Architecture student aiming for professional licensure after graduation.
-My approach toward architectural design involves the contextual pattern that the building inhabits.
-My works revolve around the digital analysis of not only the adjacent neighbourhoods but also the greater surroundings that the architectural piece influences.
-I believe architecture is a struggle between its functional operations and the intended resolution that it brings to its contextual periphery.
-I hope to attain guidance in the process of this synthesis.
+I am a passionate, self-motivating individual who is seeking opportunities for the junior architect position.
+I hope to utilize this opportunity to establish a strong foundation in the development of my architecture career.
+I work well in groups and contribute innovative ways of thinking.
+When need to, I take on a leadership role in the team and take on responsibilities.